johnnam513/Numerical_Mathematics/README.md

 # Numerical_Mathematics
 ## Algorithms.py
-This file deals with many algorithms in Numerical Mathematics, just using 'numpy' and few functions from library 'math'.
+#### This file deals with many algorithms in Numerical Mathematics, just using 'numpy' and few functions from library 'math'.
 These are lists.
+You can use these functions just by downloading the python file.
 1. LU factorization
 2. PLU factorization
 3. Solving linear equation using PLU factorization